utdata/rwdir/docs/03-import.md

 After you do this, the menu will probably change to just **Knit** and you can just click on it to knit again.

 This will open a nice reader-friendly version of your notebook.
-You could send that file (called `02-import.nb.html`) to your editor and they could open it in a web browser.
+You could send that file (called `01-import.html`) to your editor and they could open it in a web browser.

 > I use these knit files to publish my work on Github, but it is a bit more involved to do all that so we'll skip it at least for now.)

 ## Review of what we've learned so far

 Most of this lesson has been about importing and combining data, with some data mutating thrown in for fun.
 (OK, I have an odd sense of what fun is.)
 Importing data into R (or any data science program) can sometimes be quite challenging, depending on the circumstances.
 Here we were working with well-formed data, but we still used quite a few tools from tidyverse packages like readr (read_csv, write_rds) and dplyr (select, mutate).

+Here are the functions we used and what they do:

+- `install.packages()` downloads code to your computer.
+You do it in the Console and only once per computer.
+- `library()` loads a package.
+You need it for each package in each notebook.
+- `read_csv()` imports a csv file.
+You want that one, not `read.csv`.
+- `glimpse()` is a view of your data where you can see all of the column names, their data type and a few examples of the data.
+- `head()` prints a portion of your tibble to the screen in table form.
+- `mutate()` changes data.
+You can create new columns or overwrite existing ones.
+- `mdy()` is a lubridate function to convert text into a date.
+There are other functions for different date orders.
+- `select()` selects columns in your tibble.
+You can list all the columns to keep, or use `-` to remove columns.
+- `write_rds()` writes data out to a file in a format that preserves data types.

 ## Turn in your work